Learning Discriminative Representations and Decision Boundaries for Open Intent Detection: Experiments

 \subsection{Results}

-The main experimental results of open intent detection are shown in Table~\ref{results-main-1} and Table~\ref{results-main-2}, where the best results are highlighted in bold, and Student's t-test is conducted to measure the significance of performance difference.
+The main experimental results of open intent detection are presented in Table~\ref{results-main-1} and Table~\ref{results-main-2}.
+The best results are highlighted in bold, and Student's t-test is conducted to measure the significance of performance difference between the best-performing method and other methods for each evaluation metric.

 Table~\ref{results-main-1} shows the overall performance of the accuracy score (ACC) and macro F1-score (F1) over all classes.
-The proposed approach DA-ADB and its variant ADB achieve the best results on all settings and outperform other baselines significantly.
+The proposed approach DA-ADB and its variant ADB achieve the best results in all settings and outperform other baselines significantly.
 Compared with ADB, DA-ADB yields substantial improvements with fewer known intents ($25\%$ and $50\%$) and achieves competitive results with more known intents ($75\%$), which indicates the effectiveness of the distance-aware concept for representation learning.
-Compared with the state-of-the-art methods, the average performance of three known-class ratios shows that DA-ADB improves ACC by 4.28\% on BANKING, 2.28\% on OOS, and 14.07\% on StackOverflow, respectively.
+Compared with the state-of-the-art methods, the average performance of three known-class ratios shows that DA-ADB improves ACC by 4.43\% on BANKING, 2.25\% on OOS, and 12.78\% on StackOverflow, respectively.

 Table~\ref{results-main-2} shows the fine-grained performance of the macro F1-score over known classes ($\text{F1}_{\text{known}}$) and the open class ($\text{F1}_{\text{open}}$).
 Our approach achieves significant improvements in detecting the open intent and largely enhances the known intent identification performance.
 We notice that ADB gains the best results over all baselines.
 It indicates that the learned decision boundaries are suitable to balance both the empirical and open space risks.
 On this basis, DA-ADB learns more friendly intent representations with distance information, which helps increase $1\%\sim2\%$ scores for open intent detection.